bcb420-2025/General_course_prep/docs/02-Journal.md

 Revision   Author          Date         Message
 ---------  --------------  -----------  -------------------------------------------------------------------------------------------------------------------------------------------------------------------
+f56a24c    Ruth Isserlin   2019-12-23   Added new git info to each fileAdded new git info to each file (in addition to the original version history copied over from Boris's wiki).
 8950904    Ruth Isserlin   2019-12-22   Initial check in of converted wiki pages from Boris Steipe's bcb420 course material pagewiki pages were converted to bookdown and formatted to the bookdown format